syncfusion-content/install-docs/Common/Essential-Studio/licensing/ci-license-validation.md

 * Update the parameters in the LicenseKeyValidation.ps1 script file as described below.

-  **Platform:** Modify the value for /platform: to the desired platform (e.g., "Windows Forms").
+  **Platform:** Modify the value for /platform: to the desired platform.
+For reference please check the applicable example platforms below.

+     (e.g., "WindowsForms", "WPF", "WinUi", "UWP", "MAUI", "Xamarin", "Blazor", "FileFormats", "Word", "Excel", "PowerPoint", "PDF")

-  **Version:**  Change the value for /version: to the required version (e.g., "25.2.3").
+  **Version:**  Change the value for /version: to the required version (e.g., "26.2.4").

   **License Key:** Replace the value for /licensekey: with your actual license key (e.g., "Your License Key").

-  N> This feature is supported only from the **16.2.X.X** version of the Essential Studio Desktop and Mobile platform.
+  N> This feature is available only for the following Syncfusion Essential Studio platforms starting from version 16.2.0.41: WPF, Windows Forms, WinUI, UWP, MAUI, Xamarin, Blazor, FileFormats, Word, Excel, PowerPoint, and PDF.

 ## Azure Pipelines (YAML)